Electric Dylan controversy: Controversy around Pete Seeger's reaction

-New York City concert, August 28, 1965
+Concert performances

-The next concert Dylan played after his Newport performance was on August 28, 1965, at Forest Hills Stadium, in Queens, New York.
+After his Newport appearance, Dylan played an additional two concerts once recording dates for Highway 61 Revisited were finished.
+The next concert after Newport was on August 28, 1965, at Forest Hills Stadium in Queens, New York.
 Dylan appears to have believed that the booing at Newport was a consequence of some fans disliking his electric sound.
 Photographer Daniel Kramer, who accompanied Dylan to the Forest Hills concert, wrote: "Dylan held a conference with the musicians who were going to accompany him in the second half of the concert.
 He told them that they should expect anything to happen—he probably was remembering what occurred at Newport.
 He told them that the audience might yell and boo and that they should not be bothered by it.
 Their job was to make the best music they were capable of, and let whatever happened happen."

 Musician Tony Glover, in his liner notes for the Bob Dylan Live 1966 album, quotes a contemporary account of the concert from Variety: "Bob Dylan split 15,000 of his fans down the middle at Forest Hills Tennis Stadium Sunday night...
 The most influential writer-performer on the pop music scene during the past decade, Dylan has apparently evolved too fast for some of his young followers, who are ready for radical changes in practically everything else... repeating the same scene that occurred during his performance at the Newport Folk Festival, Dylan delivered a round of folk-rock songs but had to pound his material against a hostile wall of anti-claquers, some of whom berated him for betraying the cause of folk music."

+The final of the three concerts took place at the Hollywood Bowl on September 3, with the same personnel as six days earlier.
+Keyboardist Kooper, the only musician other than Dylan who played at all three shows, opted out of joining the upcoming tour when he saw the itinerary went through Dallas.
+With the JFK assassination less than two years in the past, he thought "...if they didn't like that guy, what are they gonna think of this guy?"